Skip to main content Skip to navigation

 The chapter offers two awards to WSU students: the Sidney G. Hacker Phi Beta Kappa Scholarship and the Phi Beta Kappa Scholarship.
 Awards are made in spring to applicants who will be seniors the following academic year.
 The awards are intended to cover full resident/in-state tuition plus mandatory fees.
 The awards might not be presented every year.

-Are you a PBK member and want to get involved?
+Are you a member of PBK and want to get involved?